ianrichard/common-chatbot-starter-project/README.md

 # What is this?

-This will allow you to connect your own webhooks to api.ai for dynamic chat applications.
+This will allow you to connect your own webhooks to Dialogflow (formerly API.AI) for dynamic chat applications.

 This is currently a work in progress and potentially unstable.